 In recognition of World Parkinson’s Day this April 11, Parkinson Society British Columbia is partnering with landmarks and facilities across the province to light up for Parkinson’s awareness.
 We invite all interested organizations and businesses to show their support for over 13,000 British Columbians living with Parkinson’s, and help spread the message that no one is alone in their journey with this disease.

 Please consider lighting up your facility or landmark in teal and magenta this April 11 to signify the colours of our community as represented by Parkinson Society BC.

 Give the gift of support by sponsoring or donating an advertising opportunity on World Parkinson's Day, April 11.
 Parkinson Society British Columbia relies on the generosity of our donors to fund our public awareness and advocacy efforts.
-By donating an advertising space, you can help us raise support and awareness for the Parkinson's community across BC.
+By donating an advertising space, you can help us raise support and awareness for the Parkinson's community.